TejasViswa/PIC20A_Disc/Week_1/Readme.md

 - ? - Directly related to course content / Exam or assignment
 - ! - Indirectly related to course content / Additional or Fun

-Please use the [discussions section on this site](https://github.com/TejasViswa/PIC20A_Disc/discussions) to ask any questions you may have.

-Alternatively, you may also use this form - [Daily Feedback / Concerns](https://forms.gle/xSVQHMXqSEJjwCseA) ask them **anonymously**.

-### Note: For any official purposes such as regrade requests or any other permissions that you officially need, please send me an email.

 # Spring 2023

 ```java